 Or in a crisis, text "NAMI" to 741741

-The NAMI Web site does not collect any personally-identifiable information about our site visitors, other than information that visitors freely enter.
+The NAMI Web site does not collect any personally-identifiable information about our Website visitors, other than information that visitors freely enter.

 The one exception to this is that, like most Web sites, we gather certain information automatically and store it in log files.
-This information includes Internet protocol (IP) addresses, computer operating system, Web browser type (Internet Explorer, Firefox, Chrome, etc.), Internet service provider, referring/exiting pages, date/time stamp, and clickstream data (i.e., which pages are visited, page load times, error messages, etc.).
-These log files are stored indefinitely and are analyzed to help us understand how our site is being used.
+This information includes Internet protocol (IP) addresses, as further discussed below.

 Access to certain areas of the NAMI Web site requires the creation of a sign-in account.
 There are two types of accounts: those for dues-paying NAMI members, and those for non-members.